 What the Ark server can do:

-• Refuse to include you in rounds (censorship)
+• Refuse to include you in rounds (censorship — currently limited to one operator, Second; see Current limitations)

 • Go offline, preventing new Ark transactions